-The District's Board of Directors' Disbursing Officer, along with the Superintendent, shall be responsible for signing, manually or by facsimile; all warrants and checks other than those issued for food service and activity funds.
-Any electronic transfer of District funds shall be pre-authorized by the Board of Directors' Disbursing Officer under the provisions of policy 7.20 - ELECTRONIC FUND TRANSFERS.
+The disbursing officer, along with the superintendent, shall be responsible for signing, manually or by facsimile, all warrants and checks other than those issued for food service and activity funds.

 In addition, the Disbursing Officer must pre-authorize the electronic transfer of funds.
-For non-recurring transactions, the authorization can be accomplished by a signed authorization or an email authorizing such a disbursement of funds.3 For recurring transactions, the Disbursing Officer may provide a one-time, signed authorization.
+For non-recurring transactions, the authorization can be accomplished by a signed authorization or an email authorizing such a disbursement of funds.
+For recurring transactions, the Disbursing Officer may provide a one-time, signed authorization.